quentintaranpino/nostrcheck-server/readme.md

 - **Ban Module:** Includes tools to ban users, ensuring data security and enabling the reporting of illegal activities to the authorities.
 - **Integrated AI:** Automatically analyzes uploaded multimedia to detect sensitive or illegal content, reducing the workload for server administrators.
 - **Invitation Module:** Allows administrators to manage invitation codes for controlled access to specific domains.
-- **Nostr relay:** The server can act as a Nostr relay, allowing admins to manage their own Nostr relay.

 The server is highly customizable and can be deployed in any environment, allowing anyone to become a Nostr service provider.